Thearkhamknight/Object-detection/README.md

 os.makedirs(model_dir, exist_ok=True)
 ```

-If you would like to use your own images, then after cloning the driving-object-detection repository, navigate to driving-object-detection/images, delete all the images of traffic lights and the xml files.
+To train this model on your own images, after cloning the driving-object-detection repository navigate to driving-object-detection/images, delete all the images of traffic lights and the xml files.
 Upload your own images to driving-object-detection/images.
-Then label them in the object-detection bounding box format using LabelImg in PASCAL VOC format and upload their respective xml files inside the same directory.
-Make sure the xml files have the exact same name as the image files, with the exception of the file extension.
-Ensure that the bounding box xml annotation files are in PASCAL VOC format, as this is necessary for the model to be trained properly.
-The notebook will partition the images into a training and test set, convert the xml files in each set into a single csv file, and finally convert the csv file into a tf.record file for training and evaluation.
+Then label them in the object-detection bounding box format using LabelImg in PASCAL VOC format
+and upload their respective xml files inside the same directory.
+Make sure the xml files have the exact same name as the image files, with the exception
+of the file extension.
+Ensure that the bounding box xml annotation files are in PASCAL VOC format, as this is necessary for the model to be trained
+properly.
+The notebook will partition the images into a training and test set, convert the xml files in each set into a single csv file, and finally
+convert the csv file into a tf.record file for training and evaluation.

 Here is a link on how to install LabelImg https://github.com/tzutalin/labelImg#installation.